-From 1993 she worked for three years as the correspondent for Reuters based in Guatemala before returning to the United Kingdom to join Marie Claire magazine as features editor.
+correspondent for the Reuters news agency based in Guatemala before returning to the United Kingdom to become features editor at Marie Claire magazine.
 She then joined The Times Magazine as assistant editor for three years before returning to life as a freelance feature writer.

 The Good Girl was optioned for development by Duchess Productions and The Betrayals by Snowed-In Production.
 Fiona’s first novel The Secret Life of a Slummy Mummy, based on her fictional column for The Times, was an international bestseller that was extracted in American Vogue.

 Fiona Neill lives in London with her husband and three children.
 She is currently working on her seventh novel.